suryasanchez/machine-learning-engineer-nanodegree/README.md

 ## [Project 3: Capstone Project](https://github.com/suryasanchez/machine-learning-engineer-nanodegree/tree/master/P3-capstone-project)

-The Capstone Project *"Send custom emails to leads with Machine Learning"* is a NLP trained algorithm to classify leads into category in order to send an automated relevent email.
+The Capstone Project *"Send custom emails to leads with Machine Learning"* is a NLP trained algorithm to classify leads into categories in order to send an automated email.